JoseSalgado1024/otto/README.md

 + [Issues](#issues)

 # Requirements
 To use Otto, only need is Python3 and Git.
-Probably that they are already installed them yet, but if they don't:
+Probably they are already installed on your OS yet, but if they don't:

 ```bash
 sudo apt update && sudo apt upgrade -y